-If you have recently been diagnosed with type 2 diabetes, look around.
-There is a good chance that you’re not the first person with diabetes in your family.
+If you’ve been diagnosed with type 2 diabetes, there’s a good chance that you’re not the first person with diabetes in your family.
 According to the American Diabetes Association, your risk of developing type 2 diabetes is:

-- one in seven, if one of your parents was diagnosed before the age of 50
+- 1 in 7 if one of your parents was diagnosed before the age of 50

-- one in 13, if one of your parents was diagnosed after the age of 50
+- 1 in 13 if one of your parents was diagnosed after the age of 50

-- one in two, if both your parents have diabetes
+- 1 in 2, or 50 percent, if both your parents have diabetes

 Scientists have linked several gene mutations to a higher diabetes risk.
 Not everyone who carries a mutation will get diabetes.
-However, many people with diabetes have one or more of these mutations.
+But many people with diabetes do have one or more of these mutations.

-It can be difficult to separate lifestyle risk from genetic risk.
-Lifestyle choices tend to run in the family.
-Sedentary parents tend to have sedentary children.
-Parents with unhealthy eating habits are likely to pass them on to the next generation.
-On the other hand, genetics play a big part in determining weight.
+It can be difficult to separate genetic risk from environmental risk.
+The latter is often influenced by your family members.
+For example, parents with healthy eating habits are likely to pass them on to the next generation.
+On the other hand, genetics plays a big part in determining weight.
 Sometimes behaviors can’t take all the blame.

-Studies of twins have shown that type 2 diabetes might be influenced by genetics, according to the American Diabetes Association.
-However, these studies were complicated by the environmental influences that also affect type 2 diabetes risk.
+Studies of twins suggest that type 2 diabetes might be linked to genetics.
+These studies were complicated by the environmental influences that also affect type 2 diabetes risk.

-In general, mutations in any gene involved in glucose regulation can affect your risk of type 2 diabetes.
+In general, mutations in any gene involved in controlling glucose levels can increase your risk of type 2 diabetes.
 These include genes that control: